To help with online shopping during COVID-19, we are offering free shipping on all orders.

 Leafminers may inhabit a variety of plants and trees, including spinach, kale, peppers, tomatoes, pumpkins and squash plants, as well as cottonwood, birch, aspen and Ponderosa pine trees.
 Arborvitae can also be infested by these pests.

 Leaves will appear to be mottled or blotched, or they will have a zig-zag type of line meandering around the affected leaf.

 Arborvitae and junipers that turn brownish in the winter also may signify a leafminer problem.

 Although leafminers are not usually fatal to larger plants, they can be destructive to young plantings and seedlings.
 If there is enough tunneling and damage to the plant's leaf tissue, the planting may end up dying.

 The appearance caused by the leafminer makes plants unattractive and if it is an edible plant such as spinach or kale, the plant may be unmarketable, resulting in financial loss for the farmer and frustration and disappointment for the home gardener looking forward to enjoying the vegetables of his labors!

 Sprays with neem oil will disrupt the life cycle of the insects to the point that they do not feed, fly, or mate, resulting in the demise of the infesting population.

 Neem oil works by suffocating but since it's an oil there is greater risk of phytotoxicity (burning).
 Avoid using sulfur based fungicides within the active period (5-7 days) of the neem oil product.
-These two products combined greatly increase the risk of plant burn.
+These two products, when used in combination, increase the risk of plant burn.